mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-webhooks-outgoing.md

  - If the first word of a message matches one of the trigger words exactly, or
  - If the first word of a message starts with one of the trigger words.

-6. Finally, set one or more callback URLs that HTTP POST requests will be sent to, and hit **Save**.
+6. Finally, set one or more callback URLs that HTTP POST requests will be sent to, then select **Save**.
 If the URL is private, add it as a [trusted internal connection](https://about.mattermost.com/default-allow-internal-connections-settings-documentation).
 7. On the next page, copy the **Token** value.
 This will be used in a later step.

 .. image:: ../images/outgoing_webhooks_token.png